Regulation on Master's study at the University of Iceland School of Health Sciences, no 60/2019.

 The minimum grade for courses and the Master's thesis is 6.0 unless the faculty determines otherwise, cf. Article 61 of the Regulation for the University of Iceland no. 569/2009.
 Where a Master's degree committee has been appointed, it must ensure that students submit an overview of their academic record and completed Master's thesis to the standing committee.
 The standing committee shall discuss the overview and report and determine whether the project shall proceed to assessment/defence.

 Where the project is worth 30 credits, a student is generally permitted to complete a Master's degree without a Master's defence unless the specific faculty rules stipulate otherwise.
-The supervisor shall also award a grade.
-The grades awarded by the supervisor and the external examiner shall be equally weighted in the final grade.
+The academic supervisor shall also award a grade.
+The grades awarded by the academic supervisor and the external examiner shall be equally weighted in the final grade.
 In other cases, a Master's defence or public lecture is held.
 An examination supervisor, appointed by the standing committee, shall preside over a Master's defence / public lecture.
 At a defence / public lecture, the student is assessed.
-The external examiner(s) shall, together with the supervisor, evaluate the project and the student's performance and award a project grade (0-10) or pass/fail grade.
+The external examiner(s) shall, together with the academic supervisor, evaluate the project and the student's performance and award a project grade (0-10) or pass/fail grade.

 Further provisions on assessment and Master's degrees from individual faculties.